-The Department of Nursing offers an upper division pre-licensure baccalaureate degree in nursing and the RN to BSN program.
-These programs prepare graduates to function competently as beginning practitioners in a variety of healthcare settings.
-The department places high value on knowledge, skills and caring in nursing practice.
+The Department of Nursing offers an upper division pre-licensure baccalaureate degree in nursing and the RN to BSN track.
+This program prepares graduates to function competently as skilled practitioners in a variety of healthcare settings.
+The department places high value on knowledge, skills, and caring in nursing practice.
 Clinical experiences are designed to afford students opportunities to apply knowledge gained in the classroom as well as in the skills laboratory.
-Lifelong learning as a basis for personal and professional growth is emphasized.
+The program emphasizes lifelong learning as a basis for personal and professional growth.
 Graduates of the program are prepared to enter a number of career paths in nursing as well as to enter graduate study.
 The program is accredited by the National League for Nursing Accrediting Commission Inc.